meld-cp/MeldRDP/README.md

 The link can also be found directly within the application.

 **Note:** The software is free for personal use.
-However, by contributing PRs or donating to the project, you are free to use it commercially.
+However, by contributing PRs or donating to the project, you can use it commercially.
 This helps ensure the project's long-term sustainability.
 For more details, see the [license](LICENCE.md).